jooooscha/markdown-plasmoid/README.md

 # Markdown-plasmoid

 This is a simple plasmoid that loads an markdown file and displays it.
 The file is loaded and converted to html with [markdown-it](https://github.com/markdown-it/markdown-it).
-This way you can inject your own css before displaying the file.

 If you click on the text an editor with the file loaded is opened.